The slave market

 The slave market at Mkunazini, in Stone Town

 After captives arrived in Zanzibar, the slave traders imprisoned them in underground chambers.
 It was a test.

 If they lived for more than three days, they would be sold on the market at Mkunazini, in Stone Town.

 The slaves were stripped completely naked and cleaned.
 They were forced to walk nude, in a line up in rows, according to age or gender.
 The potential buyers checked their health condition: from mouth and teeth to their feet, and every part of the body, including intrusive examinations on women.
-If the price was agreed, the naked slaves would be delivered to their future master.
+So, if the price was agreed, the naked slaves would be delivered to their future masters.

 But there is something more.

 The slaves were tied to a tree and whipped with stinging branches.
 It was a demonstration of their strength.
 Those who didn’t cry or scream during the whipping got a higher price at the market.
 Terrible isn’t it…?